 Dear [Decision Maker],

 I am writing to ask your support for S 505/H 823, which would prohibit the use of animal testing when alternative, non-animal methods are available.
 There are numerous alternative toxicity testing methods--including cell cultures, isolated animal tissues and computer simulations--that have proven to be as effective as testing on live animals.
 With current scientific advancements, non-animal tests are more reliable, effective and humane than animal tests that were developed in the last century.
 Many manufacturers already use non-animal test methods; however, this legislation will give other companies a push to not only stop relying on animal testing, but also to work toward the development of new tests where none currently exist.Many individual countries have adopted non-animal-based testing for cosmetics safety.
 A leading example is the European Union, which adopted progressive test methods and a humane standard for testing cosmetics for safety in 2012, and California which, in 2018, became the first state to ban the sale of animal-tested cosmetics in their state.
 Illinois, Nevada, New Jersey, New York and Virginia have bans on the use of animal tests or the sale of animal-tested cosmetics and additional states are already considering a ban this year.
+There is no justification for the continued reliance on cruel animal tests to ensure the safety of cosmetics.
+I hope that you will give your full support to the passage of this measure and let our state lead the way in the global movement toward cruelty-free cosmetics.
 Thank you for your consideration.
-I hope that you will give your full support to the passage of this measure and let our state lead the way in the global movement toward cruelty-free cosmetics.

 Sincerely,[Your Name] [Your Address] [City, State ZIP]